F1sh-2/Learning-Journal/README.md

-found a error with the prototype that made the questions not work propley by not switching the buttons to the new line of array so the button wouldn't switch over. so found a soultion by asking for some help fixed the problem im working on the wright up for the tutorial for the drag and drop system
+found a error with the prototype that made the questions not work propley by not switching the buttons to the new line of array so the button wouldn't switch over. so found a soultion by asking for some help fixed the problem im working on the wright up for the tutorial for the drag and drop system i had changed my mind from my main idea which was a Tower Defense game which the idea being that you place turrets around being inspired by bt6